Unstructured-IO/unstructured/docs/source/apis/aws_marketplace.rst

 2. **Create New Stack**:

    - Use the S3 URL: `https://utic-public-cf.s3.amazonaws.com/api-marketplace.yaml <https://utic-public-cf.s3.amazonaws.com/api-marketplace.yaml>`_ to create a new stack.
-   - Fill in the required fields:

-     - **Stack Name**: Name your stack.
-     - **KeyName**: SSH Key Pair.
-Create or use an existing keypair (`Create Key Pairs <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html>`_).
-     - **LoadBalancerScheme**: Choose between internal or public-facing.
-Ensure subnets match the scheme.
-     - **Subnets**: Specify subnets for the load balancer and autoscaling group.
-     - **VPC**: Provide the ID of your VPC.
-     - **SSHLocation**: Define the source IP range for SSH traffic to instances.
-   - Proceed through the dialogs and submit to deploy.

 Deploying via AWS CLI
 ---------------------